 Good Morning Traders,

 This is not a correlated market.
-The dollar is Down- and Crude is Down- which is not normal and the 30 year Bond is trading Lower.
+The dollar is Up+ and Crude is Up+ which is not normal and the 30 year Bond is trading Higher as well.
 The Financials should always correlate with the US dollar such that if the dollar is lower then bonds should follow and vice-versa.
-The S&P is Higher and Crude is trading Lower which is correlated.
-Gold is trading Lower which is not correlated with the US dollar trading Down.
+The S&P is Higher and Crude is trading Higher which is not correlated.
+Gold is trading Lower which is correlated with the US dollar trading Up.
 I tend to believe that Gold has an inverse relationship with the US Dollar as when the US Dollar is down, Gold tends to rise in value and vice-versa.
 Think of it as a seesaw, when one is up the other should be down.
 I point this out to you to make you aware that when we don't have a correlated market, it means something is wrong.
 As traders you need to be aware of this and proceed with your eyes wide open.

-At this hour all of Asia is trading Higher.
-Currently all of Europe is trading Higher as well.
+Currently all of Asia is trading Lower.
+Conversely all of Europe is trading Higher.

 Possible Challenges To Traders Today

 We've elected to switch gears a bit and show correlation between the 30 year bond (ZB) and The YM futures contract.
 The YM contract is the DJIA and the purpose is to show reverse correlation between the two instruments.
 Remember it's liken to a seesaw, when up goes up the other should go down and vice versa.